mugeakbulut/LuminaCite/README.md

-# KIDR Academic Search Application
+# LuminaCite (V1)

-KIDR (Knowledge Information Discovery and Retrieval) is an advanced academic paper search and visualization system that combines LDA topic modeling with Pennant diagram analysis to provide intelligent literature discovery.
+LuminaCite is an advanced academic paper search and visualization system that combines LDA topic modeling with Pennant retrieval to provide intelligent literature discovery.
+PS: This platform is an output of the project “Incremental Refinement of Relevance Rankings in Machine Learning-Based Information Retrieval” supported by the 2218 - National Postdoctoral Research Fellowship Program (Project No: 124C132) and hosted by TÜBİTAK ULAKBİM.

 ## Features